AIgineerAB/SQL_duckdb_course/09_strings/README.md

   <img src="https://github.com/kokchun/assets/blob/main/sql/09_a_strings.png?raw=true" alt="strings in duckdb" width="600">
 </a>

-- strings
-- regexp

-I strongly recommend you to check the documentation for text operations as we won't cover them all in this lecture
+In this lecture we'll work with strings and regular expressions.
+I strongly recommend you to check the documentation for text operations as we won't cover them all in this lecture.

 ## Regex glossary